vuwnevska/test_task/stock_test_connector/README.rst

 Known issues / Roadmap
 ======================

-* check for TODO's in the code to complete implementation
+* check for TODO's in the code to complete the implementation
 * make multi-company safe
 * make multi-stock safe